|

 and university percussion faculty.
 Almost every year I go,

-I get offered an endorsement or commission or residency
+I get offered an endorsement or residency, and it’s

-and it’s really the website that’s helping promote
+really the website that’s helping promote that and

 Networking with musicians is happening more on the festival